microsoft/Web-Dev-For-Beginners/2-js-basics/3-making-decisions/README.md

 console.log(`The value is ${a}`);
 ```

 ✅ Test your understanding of this code and the following code by running it in a browser console.
-Change the values of the varaiable a to change the returned `console.log()`.
+Change the values of the variable a to change the returned `console.log()`.

 ## Logical Operators and Booleans